 Was John telling his readers that these prophecies were going to take place in their lifetimes?

-RESPONSE: Before we offer our interpretation of these words, we must note that this same Greek word tachos is used at the end of the book in Revelation 22:6 (“the things which must soon take place”).
-Also the Greek word eggus is used at the beginning of the book (“for the time is near” Rev. 1:3) and again at the end of the book (“for the time is near” Rev. 22:10).
-This forms an inclusio for Revelation, making the entire vision “soon” or “near.”
+RESPONSE: Before we offer our interpretation of these words, we must note that this word “soon” (tachos) is used at the end of the book in Revelation 22:6 (“the things which must soon take place”).
+Also, the word “near” (eggys) is used at the beginning of the book (“the time is near” Rev. 1:3) and again at the end of the book (“for the time is near” Rev. 22:10).
+This forms an inclusio for the entire book of Revelation, making the entire vision “soon” or “near.”
 But this would mean that Jesus’ second coming (Rev. 19), the resurrection of the dead (Rev. 20), and the New Heavens and New Earth (Rev. 21-22) have already come to pass!
 Whatever we think of the term “soon,” it needs to be interpreted to fit the entire book of Revelation.
 With this stated, let’s consider the Preterist view:

 Full Preterists bite the bullet on this and claim that the entire book is in the past tense.
 While we respect their consistency, we cannot at all agree with their view.
 Is it really possible to believe that we are currently in the New Heavens and New Earth?
 We think not.

 Partial Preterists claim that Jesus’ “coming” occurred in AD 70 at the destruction of Jerusalem (Rev. 1:7), but his final coming will occur at the end of human history (Rev. 19).
 Thus Revelation 1-19 is past tense, but Revelation 20-22 is still in the future.
 But this is inconsistent with the term “soon” (Greek tachos) which refers to the entire vision—not just part of the book.

 Therefore, in order to be consistent, we need to be either a full Preterist or a futurist.
 We adopt the later view, and we feel that there are two ways of answering this objection: